ArturoDeza/Piranhas/README.md

 ### Q: I want to create my own peripheral architecture, what should I do?

+Please view the [Matlab](https://github.com/ArturoDeza/Piranhas/tree/master/MATLAB), [python](https://github.com/ArturoDeza/Piranhas/tree/master/python) or [Torch](https://github.com/ArturoDeza/Piranhas/tree/master/torch) tutorials.
 Once you have a functional architecture, you are more than welcome to add it to the Piranha School (similar to the Caffe Model Zoo).
 Coming soon!

 ### Q: I do Deep Learning, what can I (get out of) / (do for)  Piranhas toolkit?